dylan-lang/opendylan/documentation/cffi-win32-reference/source/c-ffi.rst

     extern double cos (double angle);

-We describe C functions to Dylan using the C-FFI macro ``define C-function``:
+We describe C functions to Dylan using the C-FFI macro :macro:`define C-function`:

 .. code-block:: dylan